 - 1.)
 Developer Fee (New Construction and Rehabilitation).
 The developer fee, which includes the developer's overhead and profit plus consultant fees and the owner's profit, cannot exceed 15% of the total project costs (excluding the developer fee). - 2.)
 Developer Fee (Acquisition).
-The developer fee on RD projects will be capped at 8%. - 3.)
+The developer fee cannot exceed 15% of the total amount of the acquisition of property.
+The developer fee on RD projects will be capped at 8% of the total amount of the acquisition of the property. - 3.)
 Builder Fee.
 The builder fee, which includes builder profit and overhead, should not exceed 8% of the construction costs, excluding the fee.
 General requirements must be cost-certified and, as a general rule, should not exceed 6% of the total construction costs.
 Items included in general requirements will be consistent with HUD and USDA Rural Development regulations.